kharesonal/mern_aks_deployment/document.md

 Before starting, make sure you have the following set up:

 - **Azure Account**: An active Azure account is required.
 If you don’t have one, create a free account here.
 - **Azure CLI**: Install the Azure CLI to manage Azure resources from the command line.
-Refer to the installation guide.
 - **Kubernetes CLI (kubectl)**: Install kubectl for managing and interacting with Kubernetes clusters.
-Follow the installation guide.
 - **Docker**: Ensure Docker is installed for building and pushing container images.
-Follow the installation guide.
 - **Node.js and npm**: Install Node.js and npm to build and run the MERN application locally if needed.
-See the installation guide.
 - **Git**: Install Git to clone the application repository to your local system.
-Refer to the installation guide.

 ## Setting Up Azure Kubernetes Service (AKS)